Nitrokey/nitrokey-app2/README.md

-# Nitrokey 3 Application - nitrokey-app2
+# Nitrokey App 2

-This application is not a replacement for the Nitrokey app.
-It is an application designed to manage Nitrokey 3 devices.
-Currently, the app only allows you to update the Nitrokey 3 devices.
+This application allows to manage Nitrokey 3 devices.
+Currently, it only allows updating the firmware of Nitrokey 3 devices.
+More features will be added.
+To manage Nitrokey Pro and Nitrokey Storage devices, use the older [Nitrokey App](https://github.com/Nitrokey/nitrokey-app).

 ## To run on Linux: